Recovering Unpaid Overtime For Employees

 - Employees believe that because they are salaried, receive commissions, piece rate, day rates, job rates, are paid based on production, only receive tips- that they are not entitled to overtime;

 - The employer fails to count all hours worked towards overtime.
-For example, the employer fails to include the following towards an employee’s hours worked: wait time, travel time, on-call time, meal time, rest time, time spent putting on and taking off protective gear, meetings conducted before and after an employees’ shift, time spent at home answering emails, time spent at home answering telephone calls, time spent at home filling-out paperwork, time spent at home call customers for the next day.
+For example, the employer fails to include the following towards an employee’s hours worked: wait time, travel time, on-call time, meal time, rest time, time spent putting on and taking off protective gear, meetings conducted before and after an employee’s shift, time spent at home answering emails, time spent at home answering telephone calls, time spent at home filling-out paperwork, time spent at home calling customers for the next day;

 - The employer fails to include all wages in calculating the rate of pay for overtime.
-For example, the employer fails to include the following pay in calculating overtime: commissions, bonuses, premium pay, commissions earned in the workweek.
+For example, the employer fails to include the following pay in calculating overtime: commissions, bonuses, or premium pay;

 - Tipped employees are forced to share their tips with employees that do not regularly and customarily receive tips;